fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_Relay/README.md

 ### Kubernetes deployment

 Use the VirIoT CLI and run the following command to run the ThingVisor example.
 The name of the ThingVisor (relayTV), the vThingName (timestamp) and the vThingType (timestamp) can be customized.
-The `-z` argument is optional, it can be used to specify the deployment zone.
-If not specified, Kubernetes will randomly choose a node in the default zone.

 ```bash
 python3 f4i.py add-thingvisor -c http://[k8s_node_ip]:[NodePort] -y ../yaml/thingVisor-relay.yaml -n relayTV -d "relay thingvisor in japan" -p "{'vThingName':'timestamp','vThingType':'timestamp'}"